vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1310
 Only my desire makes my heart pine for union
 With one who keeps on sulking.
-PS
+(P.S.
+Sundaram)

 Notes:
 1301.
 Compare with 1321.
-"Though he is not to blame, I feign sulking to bring out the best from of him" - NV 1302.
+"Though he is not to blame, I feign sulking to bring out the best from of him" - (N.V.K.
+Ashraf) 1302.
 An alternate translation, easy to comprehend, but not close to original: "Love's salt is sulk.
-A pinch of it is welcome but too much will ruin the taste" - PS
+A pinch of it is welcome but too much will ruin the taste" - (P.S.
+Sundaram)

 132
 Lovers’ quarrels